Election forecasting is one core occupation of policy analysts all over the world.

 Over the years, its consistent positioning has helped to build up a power base of loyal voters.
 While the People’s Party could lure away a good chunk of socialist voters, those of the Freedom Party stayed mostly loyal.

-I followed very simple logic – no winner would get more than 35% and no third place less than 20%.
-If the People’s Party wins, putting them at 33% will cover both the upper and the lower margin of probable accuracy as there was every reason to expect that they’ll pass the 31% threshold.
+If the People’s Party was to win, putting them at 33% will cover both the upper and the lower margin of probable accuracy.
+There was every reason to expect that they’ll pass the 31% threshold.
 While a 2% error in an estimate may not be something to boast about, it is nothing to be ashamed about either.

 When estimating the result of the Freedom Party, I used a slightly different reasoning to choose the upper boundary in a range of possibilities.
 While my estimate of the winning result carried minimal risk of being significantly wrong, my estimate of the runner-up performance was realistic but high-risk.